 Just to prove Indy's big bad protector of children credentials there is a scene in Temple of Doom with two slavers beating a child.
 Cue whip crack, one slaver dropping a club, both of them turn, the music kicks in and the camera reveals Indy emerging from the shadows.
 Two loud thuds later, both slavers land on the ground.
 Ten feet away.
-And then slide 15 more feet after they land.
+And then slide a good five more feet after they land.

-- A scene in the novelization (ok, not technically part of the film, but still) tells why Lao Che's pilots don't just directly kill Indiana and Company in the airplane: as one of the pilots approaches a sleeping Indy with malicious intent, an egg drops from a crate above Indy's head.
+A scene in the novelization tells why Lao Che's pilots don't just directly kill Indiana and Company in the airplane: as one of the pilots approaches a sleeping Indy with malicious intent, an egg drops from a crate above Indy's head.
 Without much effort, Indy catches it while still frigging asleep, and freaks out his would-be killer.
 The narrative jovially sums up the badassery:

 Indiana Jones was not without flaw, but he had a sense for falling eggs.

 "Mola Ram, prepare to meet Kali...
 In hell!"

 Indy resisting the heart-ripping magic that the high priest is capable of and punching him with his own fist!